hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 ### Flight Stacks

-*QGC-Gov* can be used with flight stacks that support the RAS-A protocol.
+*QGC-Gov* can be used with flight stacks that support the RAS-A IOP.

 ### OS Compatibility